rezehnde/timetobuy/README.md

 ## Features
 - An API endpoit at /api where is possible to manage users and groups powered by [API Platform](https://api-platform.com/).
 - An ADMIN endpoint where administrators can manage users and groups powered by [EasyAdmin](https://symfony.com/doc/current/bundles/EasyAdminBundle/index.html).
-- A DASHBOARD prototype where will be possible to normal users view historical foreign exchange rates published by the [European Central Bank](https://exchangeratesapi.io/) #wip.
+- A DASHBOARD where is possible see a chart with historical foreign exchange rates information published by the [European Central Bank](https://exchangeratesapi.io/)

 ## UML Diagrams
 - [Database ER](https://app.lucidchart.com/documents/view/fab19c66-dac6-4593-8c3e-db541dd7c595)